mattbrepo/ImageTool/README.md

 ## Example

-Given 3 pairs in two folders:
+Given three pairs of images in two folders:

 ```
 +-- old